wp-plugins/my-content-management/readme.txt

 == Changelog ==

+= 1.0.5 =

+* Variable naming error in 1.0.4 caused problem in list wrapper output.

 = 1.0.4 =

 * Would you believe that I left out the ability to change the sort direction?
 Ridiculous.